 Did Rico set out on his trip looking to lie and cheat on Elise?
 No. Did it happen and is he still responsible for his behavior?
 Yes.

 Rico didn't do a very good job covering his tracks and Elise discovered text messages from the other woman within two weeks.
 When she confronted him, he denied it, lied about who she was and what had happened, but after a week of this he eventually admitted he'd cheated.
 But in between his denial and admission was a long series of lies and excuses.

 Elise asked me in a marriage counseling session the next week, why would Rico lie, and do all men cheat and lie?
 I told her that unfortunately almost everyone lies about cheating at first.

 None of us wants to admit we did something wrong or bad, so it's a natural self-protection response for us all to have our first response not be truthful.
-As I wrote in the Google+ post, "Our minds can rationalize and justify anything.
+As I wrote in the social media post above, "Our minds can rationalize and justify anything.
 So it's not surprising that I hear men (and women) give lots of excuses for cheating . . .
 You don't love me . . . we never have sex . . . you hurt me . . . you don't respect me . . .
 I feel alone."
 For Rico it was, "I thought we were finished and getting a divorce."